 - Have the control parameters not be tuned well?

 The "PPM - Profile Position Mode" as well as the "CSP -Cyclic Synchronous Position" mode use internally the same position and current control algorithms and the identical control parameters.
-If an unsteady motor run only occurs with CSP mode, the cause cannot be the controller parameters or the results of the auto-tuning.
-The root cause must be related to the "interaction" or data exchange between master and EPOS4.
+The "PVM - Profile Velocity Mode" as well as the "CSV -Cyclic Synchronous Velocity" mode use internally the same velocity and current control algorithms and the identical control parameters.
+If an unsteady motor run only occurs with CSP or CSV mode, the cause cannot be the controller parameters or the results of the auto-tuning.
+The cause must be related to the "interaction" or data exchange between master and EPOS4.

-The difference between PPM and CSP is that in CSP the external master (e.g. Beckhoff TwinCAT + NC-Library or maxon's MasterMACS) performs the motion calculation (or so-called "trajectory generation") and has to provide updated "Target Position" values (-> object 0x607A) to the EPOS4 in a precise cyclic clock.
+The difference between PPM and CSP (resp.
+PVM and CSV) is that in CSP (resp.
+CSV) the external master (e.g. Beckhoff TwinCAT + NC-Library or maxon's MasterMACS) performs the motion calculation (or so-called "trajectory generation") and has to provide updated "Target position" (-> object 0x607A) resp.
+"Target velocity" (0x60FF) values to the EPOS4 based on a precise cyclic clock of the master's SYNC.

 More information about the different operating modes and the tasks of the master and EPOS4 for each mode can be found in the following linked Support Center document and the PDF attached there at the end: